imrubinshao/awesome-ai-tools/README.md

 - [FlowGPT](https://flowgpt.com/) - Use powerful AI apps on FlowGPT, the largest AI platform, for free!
 Get instant answers from characters, resume editor, essay generator, coding wizard.

 - [Prompt flow](https://github.com/microsoft/promptflow) - Prompt flow is a suite of development tools designed to streamline the end-to-end development cycle of LLM-based AI applications, from ideation, prototyping, testing, evaluation to production deployment and monitoring.
 It makes prompt engineering much easier and enables you to build LLM apps with production quality.

+## LLM

+- [GPT-4](https://www.openai.com) -  Generative Pre-trained Transformer 4 (GPT-4) is a multimodal large language model created by OpenAI, and the fourth in its series of GPT foundation models.

+- [LLama](https://github.com/facebookresearch/llama) - LLaMA (Large Language Model Meta AI) is a family of autoregressive large language models (LLMs), released by Meta AI starting in February 2023.

+- [LLM Visualization](https://bbycroft.net/llm) - A 3D animated visualization of an LLM with a walkthrough.

+- [Gemini](https://ai.google.dev/) - Gemini is a new large language model that will work across Google products, including search, ads, and Bard.